EverettNC/ALPHAVOXWAKESUP/README.md

 ## Core Principle

-> *“How can we help you love yourself more?”*
+> *"How can we help you love yourself more?"*

+**Every person deserves complete understanding of their neurological profile.**

+AlphaVox provides masters-level neurodiversity education and comprehensive assessment.
+Users don't just get communication technology—they receive complete knowledge about autism, Asperger's, Tourette's, and related conditions.
+You leave our care with more understanding than most medical professionals possess.

-This isn’t tech for the masses.
+This isn't tech for the masses.
 This is tech for the missing.
-**For everyone who’s ever been overlooked and never mentioned.**
+**For everyone who's ever been overlooked and never mentioned.**

 -----